 I recently went through all of my scrapbooking supplies in an effort to clean up my office before school starts.
 My two big goals yesterday were to clean out my closet (easy), and declutter all the scrapbooking stuff I have amassed over the years.

 I haven’t scrapbooked in about five years, so it should have been pretty easy to get rid of it all, right?

 It was excruciating.
 And I really couldn’t figure out why.

 I used to be an avid scrapbooker.

 I tried to do at least one page a day, I had a budget for scrapbooking supplies, and I was constantly thinking up cute ideas for layouts.
-I posted daily on a scrapbooking message board and was even published several times in the big scrapbooking magazines like Creating Keepsakes, Simple Scrapbooks, and Memory Makers.
+I posted daily on a scrapbooking message board and was even published several times in scrapbooking magazines like Creating Keepsakes, Simple Scrapbooks, and Memory Makers.